encse/altnet/README.md

 # Altnet
-Altnet is aimed to be a small scale network simulator that one can run in a docker image.
+Altnet is aimed to be a small scale network simulator that one can run in a docker container .

 The goal is to have a few thousand computers
 BBS hosts browsable in a telnet like environment.